You’d never guess it, considering how few cocktails I post on this here blog, but I’m actually kind of a cocktail nerd.

 - Strain into two chilled highball glasses filled with ice, and top each one off with a splash of club soda.
 Garnish with lemon slice and rosemary sprig.

-Don’t forget to check out the other fabulous bloggers mixing it up with us for Cocktail Day:
+It’s Cocktail Day!
+Don’t forget to check out the other fabulous bloggers mixing it up with us today:

 - Pomegranate Party Punch by Cravings of a Lunatic